The Giraldo Lab

 Jinming Li - Professor, South China Normal University

-Mackenzie Fahlgren - Drafting engineer at First Light Energy
+Mackenzie Fahlgren - Engineer at First Light Energy

-Cristina Moreno-Borja - Undergraduate Student at UC Riverside
+Cristina Moreno-Borja - Graduate student at UC Riverside

 Joshua Dansie - Lab Operator at Bio Reliance

-Nicholas Tito - Student at William Carey School of Medicine
+Nicholas Tito - Graduate student at William Carey School of Medicine

 Gail is a second-year chemistry student who has worked in the University of Pennsylvania at the department of pathology, interning for the Greene lab for two consecutive summers.
 Furthermore, she worked at the University of Washington with a focus on bioengineering antibodies and conducted research at Sandia National Laboratories with an emphasis on nanoporous palladium plating.
 When not working in the lab, she enjoys watching anime, playing the piano, and reading.